Fahofah/arduino-outdoor-temperature-sensors/README.md

 #### Plotting the Results
-As the results are in CSV format it can easily be worked on in many applications, including Excel.
+As the results are outputted to CSV file they can easily be worked on in many applications, including Excel.
 However, the repo also contains a [Python script](/plot_temp_log.py) that plots the temperature logs on a time chart (python dependency installations are not included).

 <img src="media/images/Figure_1.png" width="50%" height="50%" alt="plot_temp_log.py">